VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > cloud, it’s a different case...
 > Mark Seeman - CQRS Advisors Mail List

-### Identifying Aggegates
+### Identifying Aggregates

 In the Windows Azure table storage based implementation of the event store that the team created for the V1 release, they used the aggregate id as the partition key.
 This makes it efficient to locate the partition that holds the events for any particular aggregate.

-In some cases the system must locate related aggregates.
+In some cases, the system must locate related aggregates.
 For example, an order aggregate may have a related registrations aggregate that holds details of the attendees assigned to specific seats.
-In this scenario, the team decided to reuse the same aggregate id for the related pair of aggregates, the order and registration, in order to facilitate look-ups.
+In this scenario, the team decided to reuse the same aggregate id for the related pair of aggregates (the order and registration aggregates) in order to facilitate look-ups.

 > **BharathPersona:** You want to consider in this case whether you
 > should have two aggregates.
 You could model the registrations as an
 > entity inside the order aggregate.

 A more common scenario is to have a one-to-many relationship between aggregates instead of a one-to-one.
-In this case it is not possible to share aggregate ids: instead the aggregate on the one-side can store a list of the ids of the aggregates on the many-side, and each aggregate on the many-side can store the id of the aggregate on the one-side.
+In this case, it is not possible to share aggregate ids: instead the aggregate on the one-side can store a list of the ids of the aggregates on the many-side, and each aggregate on the many-side can store the id of the aggregate on the one-side.